 Hire of school instruments

-Sometimes it is possible to hire instruments from the school (at a charge of £80 per term in 2019/20) when these instruments are available.
+Sometimes it is possible to hire instruments from the school (at a charge of £80 per term) when these instruments are available.
 There is no charge for the hire of double basses or violins/violas.

 Insurance of instruments